shiftlab/contentful-react-ui-extension/README.md

 <button>Update</button>
 ```

-When you are running this app in development mode, locally, "A value".
-"A value" comes from a call to our SDK wrapper,
+When you are running this app in development mode, locally, you'll see the value as "A value".
+"A value" comes from a call to our SDK wrapper, `api.js`.
-`api.js`.

 There are two methods on `api.js`, `getValue` and `setValue`.
 These are used to interact with Contentful.
 The wrapper
-is set up, so that when running locally in development mode, those methods are simply stubbed out.
+is set up so that when running locally in development mode, those methods are simply stubbed out.
 Calls to `getValue`
-will always return a static value configured inside of `api.js`. `setValue` will simply return an empty promise.
+will always return a static value configured inside of `api.js`. `setValue` will simply return an empty Promise.

 As your app grows, you'll want to evolve that mock to include behavior consistent with what you'd actually experience
 when deployed.